jsundin/nfs-cli/readme.md

 ### Commands
 Note: Don't include slashes in paths, this tool is pretty dumb.

+- `attr [path]` - get attributes for filesystem object (can be used to determine the owner of the share)
 - `ls` - list files i cwd
 - `cd newdir` - change cwd
 - `mkdir newdir` - create a directory (mode `06777`)